What is an Autobiography?

 - Thematic

 In a thematic autobiography, the life of your subject is not really at the center but rather some other issue.
-The writer's goal for writing this type of autobiographical piece should be to present information in an interesting and unusual way. - Religious
+The writer's goal for writing this type of autobiographical piece should be to present information in an interesting and unusual way.

 This spiritual autobiography is more than a timeline of the author's life.
 It, rather, tells his story through rich detail.
-It narrates his evident connection to God that we can all relate to in one way or another. - Intellectual
+It narrates his evident connection to God that we can all relate to in one way or another.

-The fictional genre is one of the most common forms of writing in the United States.
+The fictional genre is one of the most common forms of writing in the United states.
 In this type of autobiography, an author's experiences are narrated.
 But, they’ve been altered so that real people remain anonymous.

 You can choose from a number of different styles when writing an autobiography.
 The most popular types are mentioned above.